wfmelo/CodewarsCsharp/README.md

-Solving Codewars katas in csharp
+Solving Codewars katas in csharp.